amyzlin4/vrc2022/README.md

 # VRC 2022-2023
-This repository contains my final programs for VEX Robotics Competition season 2022-2023, Spin Up.
+This repository contains all of my programs for VEX Robotics Competition season 2022-2023, Spin Up.
 During this season, I was the team captain and lead programmer for 87867D.

+This season, I was able to implement new algorithms through the use of VEXcode Pro (C++).
+For instance, I utilized PID for regulating the velocity of the flywheel, the driving distance of the drivetrain, and the turning angle of the drivetrain.
+I also used a combination of tasks and functions to create diverse, flexible behaviors for driver control; tasks were necessary to develop toggle/switch buttons for the flywheel and intake, and functions were used for actions like the triple shot or single indexer.
+Each of these methods relied on boolean variables to "enable" or "disable" certain tasks/functions in order to allow others to run.